hpcloud/stackato-cluster-tool/README.md

 cd out
 ```

+- Authenticate by exporting the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` or by configuring the `provider "aws"` block in the file provider-amazon-instances.tf.
+You can find more details about this block at https://www.terraform.io/docs/providers/aws/index.html.
 - Edit config.tf to configure and name your cluster.
-- Edit config-amazon.tf to configure your Amazon AWS particulars such as your access and ssh keys, spot or on-demand instances, as well as regions.
+- Edit config-amazon.tf to configure your Amazon AWS particulars such as ssh keys, spot or on-demand instances, as well as regions.
 - If using the load balancer option, your ssl certificate and key should be in the `out` folder and the keys `certificate_path` and `private_key_path` must be updated in `config.tf`.

 ###### 2.2.
 OpenStack